 However they may feel about budgeting though, deep down they know it’s the right thing to do, just like you do.
 So whatever you may have experienced with budgeting in the past, I’m going to give you some bulletproof advice that will help you experience success this Holiday season.
 But first, let’s look at why you should budget.

 As you probably guessed, the number one advantage of budgeting is that it will help you avoid going into debt, as well as paying an exorbitant amount of money in interest charges.
-In addition, as you continue planning your finances, you’ll be empowered to take control over your money and to avoid stress, since you’ll always know where your money is going.
-Budgeting will also contribute to your overall peace of mind, since you won’t have to figure out how to make money appear out of thin air during the Holidays, or any other time of year for that matter.
+In addition, as you continue planning your finances, you’ll be empowered to take control of your money and to avoid stress, since you’ll always know where your money is going.
+Budgeting will also contribute to your overall peace of mind since you won’t have to figure out how to make money appear out of thin air during the Holidays or any other time of year for that matter.

 One budgeting benefit that might surprise you though is that, while getting your finances in order, you’ll also be actively planning your Holiday activities, which can help you create lasting memories (instead of lasting debt) for your family.
 And this is pretty huge when you think about it, because most people just tend to “go with the flow” during this time of year, which definitely doesn’t work as well as being intentional about family fun.

-Effectively Budgeting for Christmas in 5 Easy Steps
+How to Make a Budget for the Holidays in 5 Easy Steps

 Step 1: Internalize Your Decision